Super Vust theorem and Schur-Sergeev duality for principal finite $W$-superalgebras: Preliminaries

-\begin{definition} A nilpotent element $e\in \ggg_\bz$ is said to be regular or principal if the adjoint orbit $G_{\ev}. e$ has the largest dimension in all $G_{\ev}$-orbits of the nilpotent cone consisting of all nilpotent elements in $\ggg_\bz$. \end{definition} Recall that all regular nilpotent elements in $\ggg$ are in the same $G_\ev$-orbit.
-We choose a standard representative $e$ of regular nilpotent elements as below (which is called a canonical regular nilpotent element):
+\begin{definition} A nilpotent element $e\in \ggg_\bz$ is said to be principal or regular (see \cite{Jan}) if the adjoint orbit $G_{\ev}. e$ has the largest dimension among all $G_{\ev}$-orbits of the nilpotent cone which consists of all nilpotent elements in $\ggg_\bz$. \end{definition} Recall that all principal nilpotent elements in $\ggg$ are in the same $G_\ev$-orbit (see, e.g. the remark below \cite[Theorem 4.1.6]{CM}).
+We choose a standard representative $e$ of principal nilpotent elements as below (which is called a canonical principal nilpotent element):